office equipments

 • Purchasing a new desk or a desk chair

-Be sure to keep track of all of your receipts during the course of the year.
-Save them so that you can claim all of the relevant deductions for your office supplies.
+Be sure to keep track of all your receipts throughout the year.
+Save them so you can claim all the relevant deductions for your office supplies.

 See Related: Best Project Management Apps for Freelancers